-88. The Whyalla City Council must be given 1 months notice, before the commencement of works, and shall be provided with the name and contact details of a person who shall be responsible for co-ordinating site works.
+88. The Whyalla City Council must be given one month's notice, before the commencement of works, and shall be provided with the name and contact details of a person who shall be responsible for co-ordinating site works.

 LANDING FACILITY